 A good pair of Crocs were always my go-to, but now I’m leaning more toward sketchers.

-The comfort alone is enough to warrant a switch, but they are also very lightweight, good quality and most importantly, look good.
+The comfort alone is enough to warrant a switch, but they are also very lightweight, good quality, and most importantly, look good.
 I got my son a pair of Unisex-Child Cali Gear Guzman Stepz Sneakers.
 They are great, doesn’t matter if they get wet, not expensive and he can wear them all day without complaint.

 On the rocks or river, you need something a little more sturdy.
-The BOYS’ ELITE FLEX- WASICK are a great shoe for all occasions.
+The BOYS’ ELITE FLEX- WASICK is a great shoe for all occasions.
 They can still handle getting wet, but offer added grip and durability while still being extremely comfortable for all-day wear.